Mukesh Ambani-led Reliance Industries tops Hurun’s list of most valuable companies in India

 Gautam Adani-led companies

-The report highlighted that of the total six companies which saw their value go up by Rs 1 lakh crore, four were Adani Group companies.
+The report highlighted that of the total six companies, which saw their value go up by Rs 1 lakh crore, four were Adani Group companies.

 Adani Group companies gained the most year-on-year in absolute terms.
 Adani Total Gas was up Rs 2.3 lakh crore, followed by Adani Enterprises, which was up Rs 2.1 lakh crore, Adani Transmission, which was up Rs 1.7 lakh crore, and Adani Green Energy, which was up Rs 1.4 lakh crore.